thomaspijper/Simply/README.md

 The simulation capabilities of Simply are as follows:
 * simulation of various types reactions between singles molecules (incl. monomeric species), polymers, and multi-chain polymer complexes;
 * simulation of various types of polymerization systems, such as bulk radical polymerization, RAFT, ATRP, etc.
-* explicit treatment of the chain lengths of individual polymeric species;
+* explicit treatment of the chain lengths of individual polymer and complex species;
 * simulation of heating and cooling of the reaction mixture (by reaction energy or thermal dissipation);
 * simulation of autoacceleration kinetics (i.e. the gel effect).